 Your belongings should be limited: a bag of toiletries and some loose comfortable clothes is a good start.
 Leave all valuables at home, including cell phones, computers, excessive cash and jewelry.

-Bring any hospital documents and current medications.
 You should have your insurance information and any documents your doctor has provided.
 Also, have your current medications, in their original containers, with you.